junminchen/PhyNEO/README.md

 #### Preparation and run simulation

 + `worflow/md_pe/bulk.inp`: we use **packmol** to generate the initial box before run simulation
-+ `worflow/md_pe/client_dmff.py`: the client calulator with PhyNEO and DMFF to produce energy, force and virial.
++ `worflow/md_pe/client_dmff.py`: the client calculator with PhyNEO and DMFF to produce energy, force and virial.
+PS: Please note that your DMFF version.

 ## Support and Contribution